 Wrap the half a loaf of bread in the cheesecloth and tie off the end to make a ‘hobo sack.’
 Put the sack inside the glass jar.
 Add the sliced vegetables and all the other ingredients except the salt.

 In a separate container, mix the salt with about 3 cups of purified water to dissolve it, then pour it into the jar.
-Add more water if needed to fill the jar to the top with liquid.
+Add more water if needed to fill the jar to the top with liquid, ensuring that all vegetables are completely covered in liquid.
+This is key to ensuring a safe environment for the vegetables to ferment.
 Close the lid tightly.

 Set the jar aside in a cool place to ferment for 15 days.
 Don’t attempt to open the jar before 15 days pass.

 After 15 days, open the jar and remove the cheesecloth and bread.
 The bread has acted as the fermenting agent.
+Like all fermented items, particularly turnips, the aroma may be pungent.
+This is normal, and a sign of good fermentation.
 Once you chill it, your ‘şalgam’ juice is ready to drink.
 You can serve the now pickled vegetables alongside to munch on.